Trance-0/NoteNextra/content/CSE442T/Exam_reviews/CSE442T_E1.md

-# System check for exam list
+# CSE442T Exam 1 Review

 **The exam will take place in class on Monday, October 21.**